Head over Heels (musical): Reception

 Writing for Deadline, Greg Evans summed up his impression of the musical as "occasionally amusing, occasionally cloying", expressing disappointment that many popular Go-Go's songs appeared to have been flattened over the years the musical spent in development.
 In Entertainment Weekly, Kelly Connolly viewed the show more favorably, praising "the charismatic cast" and Michael Mayer's "joyful production"; she gave the A− score overall.

+Controversy

+In March 2023, original librettist Jeff Whitty published an essay alleging severe mistreatment by the Broadway producers, his agent, and his lawyer, including—variously—exploitation, harassment, threats, and theft of royalties for Head Over Heels.
+His former agent John Buzzetti and former attorney Conrad Rippy declined to comment on the allegations.